kushal118/milestone-project/README.md

 ![CSS level 3 + SVG](http://jigsaw.w3.org/css-validator/images/vcss)
 HTML and CSS validated at https://jigsaw.w3.org/css-validator/validator and https://validator.w3.org/nu/ with no errors

+## Issues and Troubleshooting
+- **Drop down navbar in mobile view** I was struggling with how can I make dropdown navbar in mobiles.I googled it and found the solution in Bootstrap Documentation
+- **Changing color of default bootsrap navbar color** It took me while to get use to the changing color of default bootstrap colors.
+I went back to previous lessons again and again to get use to the process
+- **Difficulty changing the length and width of the Carosel/image slider** I had alot difficulties to maintaining same size of the images of Carosel.
+I seached in google alot for this problem and finally I got the solution I have targeted the image class and put same height.
+ - **Carosel olverlay** The texts in the carosel was not clearly visiable when I first tried to put text in the carosel.After alot of search I found out about the overlay to create layer of shadow in the carosel/image slider.
+ - **Difficulting make the image round and puting it in round border** making the images round and put them in border circle was difficult in the beginning.I have googled alot and also took help from Chrome Dev tools by trail and error.
+ - **Deciding the background color** I had spent alot of time deciding the background color of Navbar,Banner and Footer.As I have chosen Linear-gradient
+ I had  to come up with a good combination of colors to make the effect look smooth.Had to do alot of trial and error in Chrome Dev tools.
+ - **Hover effect** I was little bit confused how to use hover effect perfectly.As I prograss with project and got alot of help from W3Schools ,I have become more confident at using hover effect.
+ - **Using Flexbox** I had a alot trouble arrannging the gallery.After alot time spent with css grid,I have decided to use flex box which more easy to use and more responsive

 ## Wireframes - Desktop
 ![Home](https://i.ibb.co/WtD5Cxw/Home.jpg)